shashankasharma/commons-csv/README.md

 MILESTONE COMPONENTS
 --------------------
 1. Unit Tests and Coverage
+We used cobertura to report the coverage obtained on running the standard unit tests provided in the target project.
+The coverage results for thee unit test is:

 2. Advanced Testing Technique
+We extended the coverage using an external test case generation plugin, Randoop.
+Randoop is installed on Eclipse, and is used to create multiple random testcases.

 3. Base Analysis
 4. Extended Analysis
 5. Testing Gate